frigus02/website/site/data/projects/20-car_report/index.md

     - Java
 ---

-An Amdroid app which takes your car costs and presents them in reports with nice graphs.
+An Android app which takes your car costs and presents them in reports with nice graphs.
 It does currently support reports for fuel consumption, fuel price, mileage and average car costs.